zinzloun/sec_inter_itis_ggalilei/README.md

-# Internship cyber security course
+# G. Galilei Internship Cyber security course
-This repository collects tools and methodologies used in the context of system security intership
+This repository collects tools and methodologies used during the system security internship with the students of the G. Galilei Institute.
 ## Start the Lab
 - Install docker for windows
 - Clone\download this repository